ogmacorp/OgmaNeoDemos/README.md

 Once trained, the hierarchy receives a few of the starting frames of the ball to determine its trajectory, after which it loops on its own predictions to complete the physical interactions.

 Press `g` to switch between train/test modes.
-Press `k` to show the SDRs.

 This demo uses:
 [SFML](http://www.sfml-dev.org/) (Simple and Fast Multimedia Library, version 2.4.x).